-[postlink]https://dagendauwsnotenbalk.blogspot.com/2012/02/my-favorite-things-john-coltrane.html[/postlink]http://www.youtube.com/watch?v=0I6xkVRWzCYendofvid [starttext]
+[postlink]http://dagendauwsnotenbalk.blogspot.com/2012/02/my-favorite-things-john-coltrane.html[/postlink]http://www.youtube.com/watch?v=0I6xkVRWzCYendofvid [starttext]

 My Favorite Things is a 1961 jazz album by John Coltrane.
 It is considered by many jazz critics and listeners to be a highly significant and historic recording.
 It was the first session recorded by Coltrane on the Atlantic label, the first to introduce his new quartet featuring McCoy Tyner (Piano), Elvin Jones (Drums) and Steve Davis (Bass) - neither Jimmy Garrison nor Reggie Workman featured as yet.